-The Head teacher will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 1.
+The Headteacher will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage One.

-If the complaint is about the Head teacher, or a member of the governing body (including the Chair or Vice-Chair), a suitably skilled governor will be appointed to complete all the actions at Stage 1.
+If the complaint is about the Headteacher, or a member of the governing body (including the Chair or Vice-Chair), a suitably skilled governor will be appointed to complete all the actions at Stage One.

-Complaints about the Head teacher or member of the governing body must be addressed to Clerk of Governors who will then forward the complaint on to Anne Oxborough, Chair of Governors.
-Once received by the Chair of Governors a response to the complaint will be sent within 20 working days.
+Complaints about the Headteacher or member of the governing body must be addressed to Clerk of Governors who will then forward the complaint on to the Chair of Governors.
+Once received by the Chair of Governors a response to the complaint will be sent within 20 school days.

-Stage 2
+Stage Two

-If the complainant is dissatisfied with the outcome at Stage 1 and wishes to take the matter further, they can escalate the complaint to Stage 2 - a meeting with members of the governing body's Appeals Committee, which will be formed of the first three, impartial, governors available.
-This is the final stage of the complaints procedure.
+If the complainant is dissatisfied with the outcome at Stage One and wishes to take the matter further, they can escalate the complaint to Stage Two - a meeting with members of the governing body's Appeals Committee, which, as a minimum, will be formed of the first three, impartial, governors available.
+This is the final stage of the Complaints Procedure.

-A request to escalate to Stage 2 must be made to the Clerk, via the school office, within 7 school days of receipt of the Stage 1 response.
+A request to escalate to Stage Two must be made to the Clerk, via the school office, within seven school days of receipt of the Stage One response.

-The Clerk will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.
+The Clerk will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within five school days.